|Digital proof of an interior layout|

 Amazon now offers the option to add x-ray information to Kindle books as well.
 That content (which is linked to specific text throughout the book) is uploaded after the book is published, but I like to have it ready to go before publishing.

-9. Design the cover (ebook)
+9. Design the cover for the ebook

 The cover file for the paperback won’t work for the ebook.
 The Kindle edition has its own size requirements for its cover—which is a skinnier rectangle than the size of my paperbacks.
 That means creating a second cover using the same elements from the paperback edition.